elm-land/elm-land/docs/concepts/cli.md

 #### Description

 This command builds your Elm Land app in production-mode.
 This includes running the Elm compiler with `--optimize` flag, and even JS minification with [terser](https://terser.org/).
 The result is a static site that is ready to be hosted from the `./dist` folder.

+If you have a special use case, you can create `vite.config.js` file in the root of your project to customize the build.
+For options see the [Vite config](https://vitejs.dev/config/) docs.

 Visit the [Deploying to production](../guide/deploying) guide to learn how to correctly set up SPA redirects to the single `dist/index.html` file.